korpling/ANNIS/docs/user-guide/src/configuration/README.md

 # If "true", the user can create reference links with shortened URLs
 annis.shorten-reference-links=true

-# for some custom login pages a maximized window is more suitable, set this value
-# to "true" in this case
-annis.login-window-maximized=false
 ```

 Being a Spring Boot application, ANNIS configuration properties also be given as [command line argument](https://docs.spring.io/spring-boot/docs/2.3.x/reference/html/spring-boot-features.html#boot-features-external-config-command-line-args) or using [various other means](https://docs.spring.io/spring-boot/docs/2.3.x/reference/html/spring-boot-features.html#boot-features-external-config-application-property-files).